Managing Fire Riskback to list

 Fire safety protection measures include emergency lighting, fire alarms, fire doors, safety signs, smoke extractors.
 How many times have we all seen fire doors blocked by goods or chained to prevent wrongful entry?
 Fire safety goes hand in hand with good general housekeeping.

-Fire protection solutions must be developed to protect both lives and assets.
+Fire protection solutions much be developed to protect both lives and assets.
 Measures are either passive or active.

 Selection of Sprinklers